 Tuition and Fees

 The cost of attending Capella University depends on the level of your studies, the program you enroll in and even whether you pay per credit or quarter.
 Instead of following a traditional semester calendar, Capella uses a quarter calendar that features four equally sized groups of classes every year.
-Those enrolled in a bachelor's program can pay $336 or more per credit or up to $2,500 for one of the 12 week programs listed under the university's FlexPath option.
-Graduate tuition rates start at around $416 per credit, and doctoral students pay $425 and up per each credit they take.
+Those enrolled in a bachelor's program can pay $350-$415 per credit; or $2,500 – $3,370 for programs listed under the university's FlexPath option.
+Graduate tuition rates range from $450 – $830 per credit; or $2,535 – $2,950 for programs listed under the university's FlexPath option.
+Doctoral tuition rates range from $555 -$825 per credit; or $3,265 – $3,340 for programs listed under the university's FlexPath option.

 Capella offers a number of discounts for students, including those who work for select employers.
-Those currently enrolled in the military or retired military personnel can save up to 15% off their tuition as well.
+Capella offers a 10 percent discount on certificate, master's, and doctoral programs and a 15 percent discount on bachelor's programs for students with a military affiliation.
 Once you submit your application, fill out the scholarship application as well.
 The university will process your application and then contact you about school scholarships you qualify for and scholarships you can apply for from outside sources.
 Capella University helps students save on their textbooks as well.
-All the textbooks you need are now available for free online.
+All the textbooks you need are now available online.
 Some students who need more help may qualify for grants and loans as well.

 Capella University now offers dozens of majors in fields ranging from business to education.
 These programs are available at the undergraduate, graduate and doctoral levels too.
 It offers a Master's of Social Work program for students with a bachelor's degree in social work or a social studies field and a separate program for those already working in the social work field.
 This accredited program requires that students take classes on working with clients from different backgrounds, learning how to identify signs of abuse and neglect and handling stressful situations.